liweiyap/text-popover-macOS/README.md

 <img src="text-popover-macOS/Assets.xcassets/screenshot-demo-back.png" width="500"/>

-1. This button takes the user back to the [main page](#main-page-of-popover) of the popover.
+1. This button takes you back to the [main page](#main-page-of-popover) of the popover.
 2. This is a user-defined sub-text (_Elaboration_) for display.
 It can be blank.
 In the image, the sub-text is the history behind the German idiom.

 ### Adjusting the settings